-- (ia) the planting does not restrict access to the lake, river, modified watercourse or wetland that is necessary for giving effect to Rule 78(a) or (b); - (ii) the planting is not production forestry (excluding forestry species planted pursuant to the Soil Conservation and Rivers Control Act 1941); and - (iii) no plants listed in the Regional Pest Management Strategy for Southland 2013 or any replacement plan prepared under the Biosecurity Act, or Biosecurity NZ Register of Unwanted Organisms, are introduced or planted in circumstances where the planting of those pest plant species is restricted under the Biosecurity Act. - (c) The introduction or planting of any plant, or part of any plant, in the bed or margins of a lake, river, modified watercourse or wetland not provided for under Rule 76(a) is a discretionary activity.

-Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
+- (ia) the planting does not restrict access to the lake, river, modified watercourse or wetland that is necessary for giving effect to Rule 78(a) or (b); - (ii) the planting is not production forestry (excluding forestry species planted pursuant to the Soil Conservation and Rivers Control Act 1941); and - (iii) no plants listed in the Regional Pest Management Strategy for Southland 2013, or any replacement plan prepared under the Biosecurity Act, or Biosecurity NZ Register of Unwanted Organisms, are introduced or planted in circumstances where the planting of those pest plant species is restricted under the Biosecurity Act. - (c) The introduction or planting of any plant, or part of any plant, in the bed or margins of a lake, river, modified watercourse or wetland not provided for under Rule 76(a) is a discretionary activity. - Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
 The responsibilities regarding archaeological sites are set out in Appendix S.

-Rule 77120 - Vehicles and machinery (Consent Orders)
+Rule 77 - Vehicles and machinery

-Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
-The responsibilities regarding archaeological sites are set out in Appendix S.

-- (a) The entry into or passage across the bed of a lake, river or modified watercourse by any wheeled or tracked vehicle or machine and any associated bed disturbance and discharge resulting from carrying out the activity is a permitted activity provided the following conditions are met: - (ai) the general conditions set out in Rule 55A other than conditions (a), (i), (j) and (k) of that Rule; - (i) there is no alteration to the original profile of the bed; and - (ii) the activity is necessary for the purposes of crossing over the bed, or carrying out another permitted or consented activity within the bed.
+- Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
+The responsibilities regarding archaeological sites are set out in Appendix S. - (a) The entry into or passage across the bed of a lake, river or modified watercourse by any wheeled or tracked vehicle or machine and any associated bed disturbance and discharge resulting from carrying out the activity is a permitted activity provided the following conditions are met: - (ai) the general conditions set out in Rule 55A other than conditions (a), (i), (j) and (k) of that Rule; - (i) there is no alteration to the original profile of the bed; and - (ii) the activity is necessary for the purposes of crossing over the bed or carrying out another permitted or consented activity within the bed. - (b) The entry into or passage across the bed of a lake, river or modified watercourse by any wheeled or tracked vehicle or machine, and any associated bed disturbance and discharge resulting from the carrying out of the activity, that does not meet one or more of the conditions of Rule 77(a) is a restricted discretionary activity.